- The Romany and Traveller Family History Society is dedicated to researching British Romany Gypsy, Traveller and Fairground ancestors.

 - I thoroughly enjoyed the Family History Fair and State Conference at Inverell last month.
 The next two NSW and ACT State Conferences will be at Botany Bay (14-16 Sep 2012) and Canberra (2013).

 - There are three possibilities for another history and genealogy cruise in 2013.
-You have until 10 Oct 2011 to cast your vote or say why you wouldn't go to a conference like this.
+You have until 10 Oct 2011 to cast your vote.
 (You may have seen my description of Unlock the Past's first conference on a cruise.)

 - Other news for Australian and UK research is in Updates Genie No.9.
 Note the item about temporary free access to some Ancestry databases.